 Over 5,000 people took part in our recent online survey and 625 people attended the drop-in events that took place in January and February 2020.

-The next step will be to produce a draft Climate Emergency Strategy, which will be ready to view in April or May 2020.
+The next step will be to produce a draft Climate Emergency Strategy, which will be ready to view in July 2020.

 The Climate Emergency Business Summit